UI-Research/mobility-from-poverty/06_neighborhoods/README.md

 * Data source(s): Affirmatively Furthering Fair Housing (AFFH) & ACS
 * Year(s): 2014
 * Notes:
     * Limitations : AFFH data are old and are not currently updated under the current administration.
-Codebooks and access to the data are no longer available online.
+Codebooks and access to the data are only available via the Urban Institute data catalog
-    * Missingness : Missing observations for all territories except for Puerto Rico.
-More than 98% of tracts with population are represented.
-This is documented in the code.
+    * Missingness : All 3,142 counties in the United States are represented.

 Outline the process for creating the data
-* Downloaded AFFH data and kept relevant variables on air quality
+* Downloaded tract-level 2014 AFFH data
+* Cleaned AFFH data, inclduing the removal of variables and geographies not relevant to this analysis
-* Merged in total population from the 5-yr ACS for the United States, including DC and Puerto Rico
+* Merged tract-level total population from the 2014 5-yr ACS for the United States with cleaned AFFH data
 * Validated data: checked if merge worked using `<anti-join>` and `<stopifnot>`
-* Dropped all tracts with a population of zero and all tracts without hazard indicies
-* Weighed air quality indicators by county level population
+* Weighted air quality indicators by county level population

 <Repeat above information for additional metrics>